The 10 Principles of Intuitive Eating: Beginner’s Guide

 The 10 principles of intuitive eating cover every aspect of tuning out external rules and tuning into your own innate wisdom.
 Learn how these principles can help you improve your relationship with food and become a confident eater.

-If you’re under the impression that intuitive eating is the “eat when your hungry, stop when you're full, and eat whatever you want’ diet– you’re in for a treat with this post.
+If you’re under the impression that intuitive eating is the “eat when you’re hungry, stop when you’re full, and eat whatever you want’ diet, you’re in for a treat with this post.
 There are TEN principles to guide you on your intuitive eating journey.

-Each one is essential and can have a different level of importance for you, depending on where you are in your journey and what you struggle with.
-You're bound to learn something from these ten intuitive eating principles even if you don’t identify as a “dieter” or have a disordered relationship with food.
+Each one is essential and can have a different level of importance for you, depending on where you are in your journey and what you struggle with the most.

 What is intuitive eating?

-Intuitive eating is a radical way of eating that shows you how to tune into your body and tune out nonsense diet rules.
+Intuitive eating is a refreshing (and honestly, long overdue) way of eating that helps you tune into your body and tune out all the diet culture noise.

 Is intuitive eating evidence-based?

-You can bet your bottom dollar intuitive eating is evidence-based.
+You can bet your bottom dollar that intuitive eating is evidence-based.

 Since this framework started gaining popularity three decades ago, there have been over 100 research studies proving that intuitive eating effectively improves physical health, mental health, life satisfaction, and decreases disordered eating and eating disorders.